How Living With My Boyfriend Made My Anxiety Worse

 ”

 Which is why giving myself an environment I could exist in without losing control every day threw me for a loop.
 Of course my experience might be completely different to yours.
 Many people are natural introverts and if that means you need to be in your own space to be happy, then so be it.
 Other people may not be in a stable enough place to think about challenging themselves right now.
-But I stand by the comfort zone approach for the long term.
+But I stand by the comfort zone thing for the long term.
+If you're ready, the way to get better and stay better is to tap at least a little toe outside it as much as you can.

 So my new living situation has been a tough thing to figure out, but I think I'm there now.
 My brain might tell me on Friday evening that I want to go home, glue myself to the sofa and remain there until Monday morning but, unsurprisingly, when I do this, I end up feeling like crap.
 So now, never do I let a weekend loom without some sort of solid out-of-the-house, social interaction plans on the horizon.
 Booking classes for Saturday and Sunday mornings is always a good idea.
 Not heading straight home after work on weeknights is good too, instead opting to do some errands, meet friends, or go on a run.
-One thing I've found that really helps is getting my friends to sleep over to pretend that we're still living in a shared house.
+One thing I've found that really helps is getting my friends to sleep over and pretend we're still living in a shared house as much as I can.

 As long as I stick by these rules, I'm all good.
 But that's me.
 What about you?
 Take some time to figure out what works and what doesn't work for you about your living space.
 And remember – what works for you mentally might not be the thing that you like.
 Once you've figured out what works, figure out how to get more of it.
 For me, I know it's important that I have less control and surround myself with people.
 And so, with that, I bid you adieu; I'm off to live in a commune.